- If I have a disability, why can't I automatically receive the testing accommodations I want?

 - May I make a special request for accommodations that I need for a medical condition, even if these accommodations aren't listed on the request form?

 Yes; on Part II, "Accommodations Requested," you can write in the accommodations you need for a medical condition.
 These requests will require documentation from a qualified professional, such as a medical doctor.
 With proper support, ETS may permit test takers to take additional rest breaks for snacks or medication or to use the bathroom.
-A footstool, earplugs, water in a closed capped container, a simple magnifying device, special lamps, an adjustable table and chair, or felt-tip pens might also be permitted, if warranted.
+Water in a closed capped container, a simple magnifying device, special lamps, an adjustable table and chair, or felt-tip pens might also be permitted, if warranted.

 - If I need to monitor the glucose levels in my blood during a test, may I go to my locker during the break period and test my blood sugar levels?